-- Ken Xie, our Chief Executive Officer; - Michael Xie, our President and Chief Technology Officer; - · Andrew Del Matto, our former Chief Financial Officer; and - · John Whittle, our Vice President of Corporate Development, General Counsel and Corporate Secretary.
+- Ken Xie, our Chief Executive Officer; - Michael Xie, our President and Chief Technology Officer; - Andrew Del Matto, our former Chief Financial Officer: and - John Whittle, our Vice President of Corporate Development, General Counsel and Corporate Secretary.

-We refer to these individuals as "named executive officers" in this Amendment No. 1.
+We refer to these individuals as "named executive officers" in this proxy statement.
 Because we had no other executive officers during 2017, each one of our executive officers was a named executive officer in 2017.